yinjilong/kivyNumberInput/README.md

 [2020/09/04]
   * To fix the bug that the sign of plus/minus number can not be input, the ```eval(str)``` is used to do calculation.
   * Adjust the font size to fit the window size automatically
+  * Add the validity range for numeric input